Side-by-Side IQ Profile: Border Collie vs. Standard Poodle

 Where the Standard Poodle Wins Cognitively

-Which Is Easier to Train and Why?
+Which is Easier to Train and Why

 The Verdict